Discussion Group Call for Participation - Annual Meeting

-Discussion Groups are a session format introduced by the Program Committee in 2016 to facilitate scholarly discussion and engagement.
-Discussion Groups do not feature formal presentations; rather, the objective is to facilitate a lively and engaging real-time discussion.
+Discussion Group sessions do not feature formal presentations; rather, the objective is to facilitate a lively and engaging scholarly discussion.
 Participants consist of a mix of the invitees identified in the original proposal along with additional individuals selected from this call for participation.

 Read the full description here.